jovanovskajovana/styleguides/react/README.md

 ### Context API

 The [React Context API](https://reactjs.org/docs/context.html) is officially recommended from React 16.3.0 as a way to avoid manually passing props to all tree levels, even when not needed.
 It is very handy for sharing data that can be considered "global" and should be accessible to many components in the tree, such as theme, preferred language, or authenticated user.

-Don’t use context just for passing props down to a child component, rather use it for library code.
-As React’s documentation says, if you only want to avoid passing some props through many levels, [component composition](https://reactjs.org/docs/context.html#before-you-use-context) is often a simpler solution than context.

 ## Data fetching